spike-develops/spike-develops.github.io/_drafts/2024-2-24-Networked-Hierarchical-State-Machines.md

  - HSM
 ---

-Hi Okay writing this up

-//Explain how HSM's have a bubble up events? what is the bare basis for this article

-an HSM implementation the bubbles up events from the child to root, where transition(s)

-//QUICK explanation of a non networked HSM Hierarchical State Machines are a spin on a typical state machine, where you can be in multiple states at once.
-The advantage being that
+Hierarchical State Machines are a spin on typical finite state machines, where you can be in multiple states within a tree-like *Hierarchy* at any givin time.
+For a brief overview of FSM's and their hierarchical counterparts, you can't go wrong with [Game Programming Patterns.](https://gameprogrammingpatterns.com/state.html)

-Hierarchical state machines can be thought about as finite State machines with  tree-like structures, where all nodes from the active child to the root node are "active" at once.

-The advantage they have over a typical finite state machine is that when describing a very complex system with lots of disparate stateful-ness, each individual node can stay relatively simple and compact, and behaviour can be easily modified by adjusting

-In Cult, I used Hierarchical state machines to describe all actor behaviour that required anything more than single nested conditional logic.
+In Cult, I used HSM's to describe all actor behaviour that required anything more than single nested conditional logic.
 IE, Doors, with just a state of Locked/Unlocked used our NetState system outright, while torches, with behaviour like ticked glows and time queued "burns", was described using an HSM

 <figure>
     <a href="/assets/files/HSM/TorchHSM.png"><img src="/assets/files/HSM/TorchHSM.png"></a>
-    <figcaption>View of an active Torch's HSM, with the current states in blue </figcaption>
+    <figcaption>View of an active Torch's HSM, with the current nodes in blue </figcaption>
 </figure>

+The advantage they have over a typical finite state machine is that when describing a very complex system with lots of disparate stateful-ness, each individual node can stay relatively simple and compact, and behaviour can be easily modified by adjusting the hierarchy and its transitions, as apposed to individual states.

 Along with allowing for great flexibility over granular changes in behaviour, HSM's also gave some nice benefits on the networking side.
 The clearest of those benefits is how easily we can serialize the current state of machine.

 ## Serialization
 In all games there are certain conditions an actor may be in at any given time.
 Here's a few from Cult:
-* Moving
+* **Moving**
-* Sneaking
+* **Sneaking**
-* interacting,
+* **interacting**,
-* Invulnerability -in elevators & cutscenes
+* **Invulnerability** -in elevators & cutscenes
-* Timed Stuns,
+* **Timed Stuns**,
-* Light and Heavy Attacks -with various movement restrictions
+* **Light and Heavy Attacks** -with various movement restrictions
-* Possession -as ghost
+* **Possession** -as ghost

 Lots of these behaviors are mutually exclusive (while interacting, we know the player can't be stunned or sneaking), but some are valid combinations that can overlap (players can move while light attacking).
 In an ideal world, we'd determine which states are exclusive and never send that info over the network.
 Conversely we'd want to guarantee that valid combinations are always sent.

 To achieve that in an HSM-less world, we *could* add a bunch of behaviour specific logic to our bitpacker.
 IE "bit *x* refers to `IsSneaking` if an earlier bit *y* referring to `IsStunned` was true" but what happens if later on a change in actor behaviour affects these exclusion rules?
-If all of sudden "sneaking while interacting" is a valid combination that lets you interact silently, we'll need to modify our networking logic along with any gameplay change. icky.
+If all of sudden "sneaking while interacting" is a valid combination that lets you interact silently, we'll need to modify our networking logic along with any gameplay change. *icky*.

 On the flip side, an HSM bakes all of these behaviour exclusions into its structure, so instead of designating specific bits for conditions like `IsSneaking` or `IsStunned`, we can just serialize our "walk" down the tree.